yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 ## Import data
 To manipulate data first we upload the  [python-novice-gapminder-data.zip](https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip) folder into your Galaxy history.
+To add the files you can either uploade them locally from your computer or use Zenodo.

-> <hands-on-title>Data upload</hands-on-title>
+> <hands-on-title>Data upload using Zenodo</hands-on-title>
 >
-> 1. Create a new history for this tutorial
+> 1. Create a new history for this RNA-Seq exercise
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >
-> 2. Import [python-novice-gapminder-data.zip](https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip) folder.
-The folder contains the following tabular files:
+> 2. Import the following tabular file from [Zenodo]({{ page.zenodo_link }}):
 >    - `gapminder_all.csv`
 >    - `gapminder_gdp_africa.csv`
 >    - `gapminder_gdp_americas.csv`